whitehaven/wild-harp-build/README.md

 Black box was enabled but the SD card had weird partitioning from Rasberry Pi use - formatted and now working (on the bench, that is).

+Time set on Goggles X with file - will save to make it easy in the future.

 #### Tasks discovered

 - [ ] repair wingtip tear